Beastrock/14_pre_commit_hook/README.md

 4) Commit changes
 If all is alright you will see this in the console:
-`$ git commit -m "Add explanation of using the script"
 ....
 ----------------------------------------------------------------------
 Ran 4 tests in 0.000s